HomeLibraryTheory of Change

 Theory of Change

 A theory of change is the logical framework that traces the causal path from investment to impact.
 It connects five stages — from the initial capital contribution and the activities it funds, through to the outputs, outcomes, and long-term impact those activities produce.
+Within The Impact Thesis Blueprint, the theory of change serves as the engine that transforms an impact thesis from aspiration into a testable, evidence-based model.

 The concept originates in program evaluation and international development, where practitioners needed to demonstrate not just that outcomes occurred, but that specific interventions caused them.
 Impact investing adopted this framework because it addresses the same fundamental question: how does money become change?